Social Democracy (Czech Republic): Relaunch

-At its 2023, the party elected to change its name to just Social Democracy, and adopt a new visual identity with a new logo. Šmarda was reelected as chairman, claiming that the party will be an alternative to both a SPOLU-led government and an ANO-led opposition.
+At its 2023, the party elected to change its name to just Social Democracy (Sociální demokracie, SOCDEM), and adopt a new visual identity with a new logo. Šmarda was reelected as chairman, claiming that the party will be an alternative to both a Spolu-led government and an ANO-led opposition.
 He also says he sees the party back at a 30% vote share in four years and at 10% in the next parliamentary election, claiming that under his leadership, SOCDEM will not form a government with ANO, ODS, TOP 09, SPD or KSČM.

 For the 2023 Czech presidential election, the party nominated a trade union leader Josef Středula, though he dropped out shortly before the election. Šmarda refused to support any other candidate, but called on his fellow party members to vote against Andrej Babiš, Jaroslav Bašta and Karel Diviš.

 Former party leader Lubomír Zaorálek was selected as the party's lead candidate for the 2024 European Parliament election.
 The party had chosen to run independently, after coalition talks with the Greens failed, but opted to invite Budoucnost members on its list.
 SOCDEM received 1.86% of the vote share at the election, failing to enter the European Parliament for the second consecutive time, and finishing 9th overall. Šmarda, describing the result as his personal failure, called for a new leadership election, blaming the party disunity for the result.